-The company's management team is accountable for establishing, maintaining, and assessing its SRM program that aims to address ESG risks in its supply chains.
+The company's management team is accountable for establishing, maintaining and assessing its SRM program that aims to address corporate responsibility risks in its supply chains.
 As part of our governance process, each year we assess the adequacy of our risk controls, including those presented by our supply chains.
 Under this process, management reports to the various Board committees on the adequacy of our controls, and their alignment with current industry standards and trends.
 This includes compliance with policies and procedures related to supplier risk management.
-The committees of the Board provide management ongoing guidance on the orientation the company should take in addressing ESG issues such as responsible procurement.
+The committees of the Board provide management ongoing guidance on the orientation the company should take in addressing corporate responsibility issues such as responsible procurement.

-Pursuant to BCE's disclosure controls and procedures, the Senior Vice-President, Corporate Services and the Vice-President, Corporate Security & Responsibility have certified, and plan to certify for the next reporting period, that disclosure controls and procedures have been designed and established and are maintained to cover the disclosure of any risks or incidents of forced and child labour in BCE's supply chains, and that the disclosure controls and procedures for this report are effective.
+Pursuant to BCE's disclosure controls and procedures, the Senior Vice-President, Strategic Business Transformation and the Vice-President, Corporate Security & Responsibility have certified that disclosure controls and procedures have been designed and established and are maintained to cover the disclosure of any risks or incidents of forced and child labour in BCE's supply chains, and that the disclosure controls and procedures for this report are effective.